Written by: Greg Ellifritz

 When asked by police if he felt any remorse, the robber replied that he did not.
 He blamed his actions on the victim, stating: “You don’t tell somebody that’s got a gun pointed at you that you’re not going to shoot them'”

-The truth really is not all that important.
-When dealing with violent criminals, the only thing they care about is THEIR perception of what’s happening.
-The robber here felt challenged and stepped right up to show the victim that he wouldn’t be insulted in that way.
+The truth in this case is not all that important.
+The only thing violent criminals care about is THEIR perception of what’s happening.
+The robber here felt challenged and stepped right up to show the victim that he wouldn’t be brazenly insulted in that manner.

 There was an interesting study done in California a while back.
 It was reported in Michael Ghiglieri’s excellent book titled The Dark Side of Man.
 The researcher, David Luckenbill, studied all of the murderers in a California county over a 10-year period and asked them why they killed their victims.
 You would expect to see a variety of responses.
 You would be wrong.
 Every death row inmate interviewed listed one of only two reasons for killing….